-An example of planting of local native species at the ends of the vineyard rows to help with pest and disease control is the spring flowering bush, Sweet Bursaria which provides for wasps that predate on Light Brown Apple Moth.”
+Planting local native species at the ends of the vineyard rows helps with pest and disease control, such as the spring flowering bush, Sweet Bursaria, which attracts wasps that prey on the Light Brown Apple Moth.

 In the late 1970s Dr Richard Smart was developing theories about the role of the canopy on the colour and quality of red grapes.
 Those theories, Prue believed, could well be applied to the Henschke vineyards.
 While they were already producing high quality red wines, she believed they could do better.
 Initially they looked at establishing better trellis systems, which in turn led to experimenting with a cooler climate and the subsequent purchase of the property at Lenswood.
 There, Prue believed, less stressful photosynthesis during summer would allow flavour compounds to develop.
 This turned out to be right, and Henschke started winning awards and media recognition immediately.

 A number of key issues must be considered in relation to soil management, such as soil structure, moisture holding capacity, and nutrient availability.
 There is also a need to consider such things as how to maintain good soil porosity, the bacterial activity in the soil that leads to fertility, and the effects of pH.
 The water holding capacity of a soil is important in dry-grown vineyards and is improved by increased organic matter and mulching.
 Thirty-six percent of Henschke vineyards are dry grown and the soil management techniques now used lead to the production of very high quality fruit.